 Bernard says, ’Ladles of Love has always been a successful and vital part of the support system for homeless and hungry members of the Cape Town community.
 It is my intention to use me business experience and many contacts in the business community to ensure long term sustainability for this wonderful organisation.’

 Brian is a great addition to the Ladles of Love team, with years of professional experience including:

 We refer to our work as Seva, which is a beautiful Sanskrit word that refers to the art of selfless service.
 And when you give of yourself wanting nothing in return, you become a Seva Warrior.

 Our soup kitchens are powered by love – the love of our warriors.
 Some come for just one kitchen and others return each week.
-Some volunteer their skills or time in other ways – such as Alex (aka Limpy) who helps with marketing, GEM co-ordinator Charmaine, fundraisers Margolite and Didem, Munch Clubber Lynnie, dependable and reliable Jay, head nerd Sam, sandwich makers Sam and Hilary and many many others who have helped over the years with transport, videos, photography and more.
+Some volunteer their skills or time in other ways – such as Alex (aka Limpy) who helps with marketing, GEM co-ordinator Charmaine, fundraisers Margolite and Didem, Munch Clubber Lynnie, dependable and reliable Hilton, head nerd Sam, sandwich makers Sam and Hilary and many many others who have helped over the years with transport, videos, photography and more.

 We’ve quickly become one of the most well-known volunteer organisations in Cape Town and we encourage anyone and everyone to volunteer with us at least once in their lifetime.
 Although volunteering is an incredibly humbling and eye-opening experience it’s also one full of love, joy and silliness.
 It fills your heart and feeds your soul.

 “It started with one thought, one pot, one person and now it’s a HUGE movement.
 I just want to THANK YOU for LADLES OF LOVE and all the special people it’s brought into my life!
 Because of you we are able to do SEVA and connect in ways that brings such joy and purpose and I’m so grateful for you!” – Michelle, Volunteer